by Blake's Practical Applications

 Many people even have a wall-full of lovespoons on display in their homes, waiting to be handed down through the next generations.
 Have a look over at the About page to read a little more about the story of the Welsh Lovespoon Tradition and some common Symbolism.

-Later this year, watch the class listings at the local WoodCraft Store on Bethel Road in Columbus for some new beginning carving classes I'm developing!
+Also, later this year... watch the class listings for November and early December at the local WoodCraft Store on Bethel Road in Columbus for some new beginning carving classes I'm developing!
 These will be short (one-day) classes, breaking down some specific elements, starting with some popular whittling "tricks" like carving a ball in a cage.

 For the quick glimpses into what's keeping me busy, make sure to like my Jenkins Lovespoons Facebook Page!
 For the carvers out there, looking to examine all the careful considerations and thorough details that seem to be involved in my lovespoon carving process, it's been a while since I have had time to post anything new, but there are still lots of details and pictures out there from before I got so ridiculously busy.
 One day, I'll surely post something new.